SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Experiments: demonstration of the general applicability of IBLT

+Generally, computational cognitive science has taken advantage of the availability of large amounts of behavioral data to advance the ``explanation'' of cognitive processes involved in various types of tasks, notably, decision making (\cite{griffiths2015manifesto}).
+These models often make excellent predictions of human choices in a particular task.
+However, for the advancement of cognitive science, it is generally important not to simply make accurate predictions in a specific task but to also provide general explanations and understanding of how and why people behave the way they do across tasks.

+The development of computational cognitive models that are based on cognitive theories are expected to provide prediction power without a heavy reliance on data \cite{hofman2021integrating}.
+IBLT is a general postulation of mechanisms and processes that are globally applicable to families of dynamic decision tasks, rather than being dependent on the requirements of a particular task.
+In this section we present a taxonomy of decision making tasks that IBLT can address.

+Table \ref{tab:task} provides an overview of six dimensions to vary in six different decision making tasks: (1) number of agents, (2) number of actions, (3) complexity of the states, (4) number of choice options (i.e., alternatives), (5) similarity across states, and (6) feedback delays.
+The table also presents six tasks that were selected to illustrate how IBLT can handle these dimensions.
+Although we selected these six specific tasks to illustrate the generality of IBLT, it is important to note that the theory is applicable to any diversity of tasks within these dimensions.
+For example IBLT can handle any number of agents, actions, and other task complexities.

-Table \ref{tab:task} provides an overview of the dimensions of the tasks with respect to the number of agents, actions, states, partial matching mechanism, feedback delays, and number of choice options.
-There are 4 single agent tasks, one task with two agents, and one task with 3 agents.
-The tasks have between 2 to 9 potential actions and the number of states and choice options also vary from just a few to a significant large number.
-We also include a task to illustrate the partial matching (similarity) process of equations \ref{eq:activation} and \ref{eq:activation2}, and a task with no feedback delay.
+In terms of the number of agents, we selected four single agent tasks, one task with two agents, and one task with three agents.
+The tasks selected for demonstration can have between two to nine potential actions, the number of states and choice options also vary from just a few to a significant large number.
+We also include one task that requires of similarity judgments across states (i.e., partial matching in equations \ref{eq:activation} and \ref{eq:activation2}) and five tasks that do not use similarity judgments.
+Finally, we include one task with immediate feedback and five tasks that involve feedback delays.